Casella Waste Management

 Date Employer Location Nature Outcome

-Sep 28, 2017 Chumley's Paving & Grading, Inc. WOODSTOCK, GEORGIA Fractures Hosp.
+Sep 28, 2017 Chumley's Paving & Grading, Inc. WOODSTOCK, Georgia Fractures Hosp.

-May 5, 2020 Julius Kaaz Construction Company, Inc. FORT RILEY, KANSAS Crushing injuries Hosp.
+May 5, 2020 Julius Kaaz Construction Company, Inc. FORT RILEY, Kansas Crushing injuries Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports